A strong 2.1 Honours degree.

-- The course is designed for professionals who have worked in or on these regions and for students with a decided interest in this area.
+- The course is designed for professionals who have worked in or on these regions and for students with a decided interest in this area and themes.

-- In most years, the MECCASS teaching staff conducts a study trip for students to either Central Asia or the Middle East, offering unique insights; these trips are contingent on staff availability and conditions on ground, and are funded by participating students.
+- In most years, the MECCASS teaching staff conduct a study trip for students to either Central Asia or the Middle East, offering unique insights (these trips depend on staff availability and conditions on ground, and cannot, therefore be guaranteed to be available every year; they are funded by participating students).

 Every MLitt student is assigned a dissertation supervisor who will advise on the choice of subject and provide guidance throughout the research process.